-The Group's revenue from property-related services increased by approximately HK\$4.0 million from approximately HK\$2.0 million for the year ended 31 December 2019 to approximately HK\$6.0 million for the year ended 31 December 2020.
-Such increase was mainly due to full year's contribution for provision of property management consultancy services since the commencement of its business expansion in the second half of 2019.
-Included in the revenue was continuing connected transactions amounting to approximately HK\$4.1 million and the details of the transactions are set out in note 27(b) in the consolidated financial statements and the section headed "CONTINUING CONNECTED TRANSACTIONS" in this annual report.
+The Group's revenue from property-related services increased by approximately HK\$1.0 million from approximately HK\$6.0 million for the year ended 31 December 2020 to approximately HK\$7.0 million for the year ended 31 December 2021.
+Such increase was mainly due to the increase in consultancy fee from renewals of agreements for provision of property management consultancy services during the year.
+Included in the revenue was continuing connected transactions amounting to approximately HK\$4.4 million and the details of the transactions are set out in Note 27 in the consolidated financial statements and the section headed "CONTINUING CONNECTED TRANSACTIONS" in this annual report.